zerotier/terraform-multicloud-quickstart/README.md

 ```

 You'll see duplicates, as the `tee` is picking up both the incoming and outgoing packets from both nodes.
+The `watch` rule, combined with the `inbound` characteristic is a
+little friendlier.

 Edit `flow_rules.tpl`, this time using the `watch` rule.